 This length is likely to be the maximum length that the dryer can be vented without potential problems.
 It will be technically possible to somehow connect two vent hoses together or otherwise extend its length.
 But the problem is, will the dryer be able to pump the hot moist air right to the end of the extended hose?
 If it can’t, the dryer could at best be inefficient, and at worst overheat.

 As far as I’m aware manufacturers don’t make vent hose extension kits.
-It might be possible to extend one very slightly and get away with it but the dryer’s exhaust fan pumping out the hot moist air is not particularly powerful and may struggle to get the air efficiently out through an extended hose.
+It might be possible to extend one very slightly and get away with it, but a tumble dryer’s exhaust fan pumping out the hot moist air is not particularly powerful.
+It may struggle to get the air efficiently out through an extended hose.

-There will be a danger of condensation or even water accumulating inside (this can happen even with the original length), especially if there are bends and kinks in the hose.
+There would also be a danger of condensation and water accumulating inside (this can happen even with the original length if there are bends and kinks in the hose).
 This will cause fluff and lint to stick to the inside of the hose restricting its diameter.